w3c/wai-website/index.md

             </p>
             <h2 class="title">Keyboard Compatibility</h2>
         </header>
-        <p>[Short description for Keyboard Compatibility] All functionality must be usable with the keyboard.
+        <p>All functionality must be usable with the keyboard.
 That is, users can access and move between links, buttons, forms, and other controls using the Tab key and other keystrokes.
-Websites should not
-            require a mouse;…</p>
+Websites should not require a mouse.
+Learn more about how Keyboard Compatibility is essential for people with disabilities and useful for all.</p>
         <div class="button-group">
             <a href="{{ site.github.url }}/perspective-videos/keyboard/" class="button button-more"><span>More About Keyboard Compatibility</span></a>
             <!-- <a href="{{ site.github.url }}/perspective-videos/"          class="button button-more button-secondary"><span>See All Perspectives Videos</span></a> -->